AdvisorTerminal/AdvisorTerminal/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/your-username/project-name/issues) if you want to contribute.
+Feel free to check [issues page](https://github.com/your-username/project-name/issues) if you want to contribute or simply email our team (see 'Contact').

 ## 📧 Contact